 The products that are produced by electrolysis of various descriptions which can be AC, DC, high voltage, low voltage or whatever, are actually ionic silver solutions, not colloids.
 Nanoparticle Silver Generators sold to home hobbyists all operate by electrolysis and therefore produce ionic silver solutions.
 Yet, the producers without exception have labeled the products produced by electrolysis as Nanoparticle Silver.
 Clearly these product labels are deceptive and misleading because it is not reasonable to call such a product a “colloid” when the vast majority of the silver content is ionic and typically only 1 to 10 percent of the silver content is actually suspended particles (colloidal).

 This is like claiming a beverage is orange juice when it only contains 10% real orange juice and 90% something else.
 In the case of orange juice, the USDA would put an immediate stop to such a deceptive practice probably with the urging of Orange Growers Association who would take a dim view of such a blatantly deceptive practice.

-But in the case of colloidal silver producers, there is no association to urge compliance and to insure that products labeled as Colloidal Silver are in fact colloids and not ionic solutions.
-Because there is no entity that enforces truth in labeling of these products, we have dozens, if not hundreds of ionic silver solutions masquerading as colloidal silver.
+But in the case of nanoparticle silver producers, there is no association to urge compliance and to insure that products labeled as Nanoparticle Silver are in fact colloids and not ionic solutions.
+Because there is no entity that enforces truth in labeling of these products, we have dozens, if not hundreds of ionic silver solutions masquerading as nanoparticle silver.

 How to identify a mislabeled product

 Ionic silver solutions are easy to spot when you know what to look for.
-Even when the label says Colloidal Silver, a knowledgeable observer can learn to separate fact from fiction.
-Here are some tips to help you spot the masquerading products.
+Even when the label says Nanoparticle Silver, a knowledgeable observer can learn to separate fact from fiction.
+Here are some tips to help you spot masquerading products.